FlaviusMiron/IRIS_Dataset_Classification/README.md

 The subspecies are:
 Iris SetosaIris, Versicolour and Iris Virginica (more details on the link).

-The "train_model.py" is responsible with training the neural network while with the "data_loader.py" I indended to make the data set more suitable for the neural net (see the docstring).
+The "train_model.py" is responsible with training the models while with the "data_loader.py" I indended to make the data set more suitable for the models (see the docstring).
 Achieves 100% accuracy on unseen data.

 Required libraries are: numpy and matplotlib